-The positions of president, principal, and religion teacher require that an individual be a practicing Catholic in good standing.
+The positions of president, principal, vice-/assistant principal, and religion teacher require that an individual be a practicing Catholic in good standing.
 A school may determine that additional positions must meet this requirement.

-The Catholic Schools Office maintains a file of qualified applicants for teaching and administrative positions.
-These records are available to administrators who anticipate an opening.
 Schools may receive individual inquiries for employment and are encouraged to keep a local file of candidates who have appropriate qualifications for expected openings.